![]() Plaque at Thurso station |

 Step 3, walk or taxi from Thurso to Scrabster

 In Thurso, it's a 55-minute 2.6 mile walk from the station to the ferry terminal at Scrabster.
-It's an easy and scenic walk, Google tells you to walk along the main road but you can easily detour along the cliff path, marked Victoria Walk on the map.
+It's an easy and scenic walk, even with a bag.
+Google tells you to walk along the main road but it's nicer to use the cliff path, marked Victoria Walk on the map.
 If you took the late morning train from Inverness, you have plenty of time.

-Or take a taxi, but it's best to pre-book: Try Highland Taxis (www.highland.taxi) or Ormlie Taxis (www.ormlietaxis.com).
+Or take a taxi, but you won't find any waiting so you should pre-book: Try Highland Taxis (www.highland.taxi) or Ormlie Taxis (www.ormlietaxis.com).

-There's not a lot at Scrabster other than the harbour, freight docks, fishing boats and the Northlink Ferries terminal, but you can kill time if you need to with a pint or two at the Ferry Inn, see location map.
-The Ferry Inn also has accommodation if you need to stay in Scrabster.
+There's not a lot at Scrabster other than the harbour, freight docks, fishing boats, lifeboat and the Northlink Ferries terminal, but you can kill time if you need to with a pint or two at the Ferry Inn, see location map.
+The Ferry Inn has accommodation if you need to stay in Scrabster.

 Above, walking from Thurso to Scrabster.
 I've just left Thurso on the cliff walk, you can see Scrabster in the distance, 2 miles away.